viren1993/javascript/javascript/index.md

 ## 12. Performance Optimization

 - Debouncing vs Throttling
+  - Debouncing - Debouncing ensures that a function is only executed after a specified delay following the last time it was invoked.
+  - Throttling - Throttling ensures that a function is executed at most once in a specified interval, regardless of how many times the event occurs.
+This is useful for optimizing performance in frequently occurring events like scrolling.

 - Lazy Loading
 In React, use React.lazy() and Suspense:

+- Lazy Loading - Lazy Loading is a performance optimization technique where certain resources (like images, scripts, or components) are loaded only when they are needed, rather than loading everything upfront.
+Why Lazy Loading ?
+  Reduces initial load time.
+  Saves bandwidth.
+  Improves user experience by prioritizing critical content first.

 - Web Workers (Offloading tasks)
 Use Web Workers to offload CPU-intensive tasks (e.g., image processing, parsing large files, data crunching) from the main thread to prevent UI freezing.